RISING STAR Award2026 RISING STAR Award for Unpublished Women’s FictionFirst Round Judges

 Barb Kasten is an Author Accelerator-certified book coach, specializing in helping novice authors of women's fiction and romance realize their publishing dreams.
 A contemporary romance author herself (pen name: Barbara Valentin), Barb had the privilege of seeing her first book, False Start, earn a starred review from Booklist and her fifth book, Order Up, included in USA Today's Happily Ever After list of Smashword's "hot pre-orders."
 Barb is also a seasoned first-round judge in WFWA's Rising Star competition.

 Lisa Williams Kline is the author of The Bristlecone Writers' Group (Harpeth Road Press), Ladies’ Day (CamCat Books), Between the Sky and the Sea (Dragonblade), The Ruby Mirror (The Bridge), and ten novels and a novella for young readers.
 Her work has appeared in Literary Mama, Skirt, Sasee, Carolina Woman, moonShine review, The Press 53 Awards Anthology, Sand Hills Literary Magazine, and Idol Talk, among others.
 She attended Duke University, and received her MFA from Queens.
 She lives with her veterinarian husband, a cat who can open doors, and a sweet chihuahua who has played Bruiser Woods in Legally Blonde: The Musical.
 She treasures frequent visits with her daughters and their families.
 Visit her at www.lisawilliamskline.com.
-Facebook: @isa.kline.566
+Facebook: @lisa.kline.566

 Rachel Mans McKenny is a humor writer and author.
 Her first novel, The Butterfly Effect, was the 2022 All-Iowa Read, and her shorter work has been published in The New York Times, Ploughshares, Elle Magazine, The Washington Post, and other outlets.
 This is her fourth year as a Rising Star judge.